ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 .. image:: _static/images/quick_start/plugin_manager_empty.png

-By clicking on the plugin name, it's possible to visualize the content from the :file:`README.md` file.
+By clicking on the plugin name, it is possible to visualize the content from the :file:`README.md` file.

 .. image:: _static/images/quick_start/plugin_manager_with_plugin.png